emilhaapalainen/operating_systems/README.md

 ## My-cat

 Simple alternative to UNIX cat command.
 Prints the contents of file(s) to stdout.
-Fiels are given as arguments, multiple allowed.
+Files are given as arguments, multiple allowed.

 **Usage**
 ```